 Transactional Writes to Cloud Storage with DBIO¶

-Databricks’ DBIO package provides transactional writes to cloud storage for Spark jobs.
-This solves a number of performance and correctness issues that come when Spark is used in a cloud-native setting (e.g. writing directly to storage services like S3).
+The Databricks DBIO package provides transactional writes to cloud storage for Spark jobs.
+This solves a number of performance and correctness issues that come when Spark is used in a cloud-native setting (for example, writing directly to storage services like S3).

-DBIO transactional commit will be enabled by default starting with Spark 2.2.
-It can also be manually enabled in Spark 2.1 as follows:
+DBIO transactional commit is enabled by default in Spark 2.2+.
+You can enable it manually in Spark 2.1 using the following:

 %sql SET spark.sql.sources.commitProtocolClass=com.databricks.io.CommitProtocol

 To revert to the legacy Hadoop write protocol, run: